 2. How do we identify students who may have a SEND need?
 SEN as defined in the 2014 Code of Practice:

+sen as defined in the 2014 Code of Practice:

-"A child or young person has SEN if they have a learning difficulty of disability which calls for special education provision to be made for him or her.
+A child or young person has SEN if they have a learning difficulty of disability which calls for special education provision to be made for him or her.
 A child of compulsory school age or a young person has a learning difficulty or disability if he or she: